SergioDonati/express-auth-route/README.md

 	callback(null, param1);
 }));

+// Authorizers are optional
-// Add at least one authenticator auth.addAuthorizer('admin', function(req, next){
+auth.addAuthorizer('admin', function(req, ...parameters, next){
 	... you logic here
 	if (isAdmin(req.user)) next();
 	else next(new Error('Access Denied!'));	// Error will be handled by AuthRoute